NEW: Somali authorities identify the man suspected of carrying an explosive onto a Somali airliner

 An airport official estimated the Daallo plane was between 12,000 and 14,000 feet high when the blast occurred not long after it took off from Mogadishu International Airport.

-The pilot then flew the plane, which had originated in Jeddah on Saudi Arabia's Red Sea coast, back to the Somali capital.
+The pilot then flew the Airbus A321-111, which had originated in Jeddah on Saudi Arabia’s Red Sea coast, back to the Somali capital.

-Al-Shabaab has been behind some of the worst violence in recent years in and around Somalia
+However, the U.S. official told CNN that investigators believe extremist group Al-Shabaab is responsible for the explosion.
+Al-Shabaab has been behind some of the worst violence in recent years in and around Somalia.

 Some of it targeted tourists, such as last month’s deadly attack on a beachside restaurant-hotel complex in Mogadishu.
 Young people also have been targets, as shown in the massacre at Kenya’s Garissa University College.
 The general public also hasn’t escaped the group’s violence, as evidenced in a 2013 assault on an upscale mall in Nairobi.